FAR-Lab/Interactive-Lab-Hub/Lab 3/README.md

 * require participants to speak to it.

 *Document how the system works*
+The system asks users

 *Include videos or screencaptures of both the system and the controller.*
+Video of the system and the controller - https://drive.google.com/file/d/1wNLddb-PDr8UdG7cTVkvyaWnUybSGPxH/view?usp=sharing

 ## Test the system
 Try to get at least two people to interact with your system.
 (Ideally, you would inform them that there is a wizard _after_ the interaction, but we recognize that can be hard.)